 Test your PC using a Power On Self Test card.
 If your computer continues to power off by itself with nothing but essential PC hardware installed, a POST card will help identify which piece of remaining hardware is to blame.

 If you don't already own and are unwilling to purchase a POST card, skip to Step 11.

 Replace each piece of essential hardware in your computer with a "known good" identical or equivalent spare piece of hardware, one component at a time, to determine which piece of hardware is causing your computer to shut off automatically.
 Test after each hardware replacement to determine which device is faulty.

 Note: Most normal computer users don't have a collection of working spare computer parts at their disposals.
 My advice is to revisit Step 10.
 A POST card is not expensive and is a much more reasonable approach than stocking spare computer parts.

 Unfortunately, if you're without a POST card and also without spare parts to swap in and out, you're left not knowing which piece of your essential computer hardware is faulty.
 In these cases you have little option than to rely on individuals or companies that do have these resources.

 Note: See the last tip below for information on requesting more help.

 Are you troubleshooting this issue on a computer that you've just built?
 If so, triple check your configuration!
 There is a significantly greater chance that your computer is turning off by itself due to a misconfiguration and not an actual hardware failure.

 Did I miss a troubleshooting step that helped you (or might help someone else) fix a computer that's turning off by itself during the boot process?
 Let me know and I'd be happy to include the information here.

 Is your computer still shutting off automatically even after following the troubleshooting above?
-Let a community of computer support enthusiasts help out!
-Post the details of your problem in the PC Support Forum.
-Be sure to tell us what you've already done to try to fix the problem.
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Be sure to tell me what you've already done to try to fix the problem.